2026 LVDA Schooling Show Series Year-End Awards

 Training and First

-Scores are calculated as follows: Median score of two highest scores.
+Scores are calculated as follows: Average score of two highest scores.

 LVDA Members who show at Recognized Shows may apply for LVDA YEA as follows: